syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 #### Customize Dropdown button item

-You can customize the dropdown button item by specifying a custom class through the [beforeItemRender](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html#Syncfusion_EJ2_Ribbon_RibbonDropDownSettings_BeforeItemRender) event.
+You can customize the dropdown button item by specifying a custom cssClass using the [beforeItemRender](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html#Syncfusion_EJ2_Ribbon_RibbonDropDownSettings_BeforeItemRender) event.

-The following sample showcases how to customize a specific item in the dropdown.
+The following sample showcases how to customize a specific dropdown item.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}